NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/adfs.md

     https://<your-team-name>.cloudflareaccess.com/cdn-cgi/access/saml-metadata
     ```

-    In Cloudflare Access, you can find a link to this URL in the **Edit a SAML identity provider** dialog.
+    In Khulnasoft Access, you can find a link to this URL in the **Edit a SAML identity provider** dialog.
 The link returns a web page with your SAML SP data in XML format.

 2. Save the file in XML format.